devangi2000/devangi2000/README.md

 <br />
 <br />

-Hello folks, I'm Devangi Purkayastha, a Machine Learning and Deep Learning aficionado with works in these domains 🚀.
+Hello folks, I'm Devangi Purkayastha, an aspiring Software Engineer and Machine Learning / Deep Learning aficionado 🚀.
-I'm proficient in C, C++, Python, HTML, CSS.
+I'm proficient in C, C++, Python, Data Structures and Algorithms, Problem-Solving, SQL, Machine Learning, Deep Learning, HTML, CSS.
 I've worked extensively on projects using TensorFlow, Keras and PyTorch deep-learning libraries and am familiar with Flask and Streamlit.
 Besides, I'm also an ardent technical writer and would love to collaborate on ML/DL research papers/projects.
+I look forward to absorbing knowledge🧠, gaining experience 🏭, collaborating🤝, growing 🌱, upskilling and building impactful software through my work!
-Feel free to reach out and talk about ideas!
+Please feel free to reach out and talk about ideas!

-**About Me:**
+**More about me:**
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 💻 I’m a Computer Science student, with tremendous passion for Artificial Intelligence and software development;
+- 💻 I’m a final year Computer Science Student, with tremendous passion for Artificial Intelligence and software development;
-- 💬 Ask me about Machine Learning, Deep Learning, Computer Vision;
+- 💪 Ask me about Machine Learning, Deep Learning, Computer Vision, Research, Data Structures and Algorithms;
+- 💬 Worked as a Software Engineer Intern @Dell Technologies
+- 📚 Worked as an Undergraduate Researcher @Samsung PRISM
+- 🎈 I'm a Microsoft Learn Student Ambassador and a Global Ambassador at WomenTech Network.
-- ⚡️ Fun-Fact: I love Grey's Anatomy, running, coffee and almost everything with a dark theme!
+- ⚡️ Fun-Fact: I had a major career transition from being a Biology student to becoming a Software Engineer 😅.
+I love Grey's Anatomy, Money Heist, running, coffee and almost everything with a dark theme!
 I'm also a big-time foodie :p
 - If interested, do check out my blogs in Medium : <a href="devangipurkayastha.medium.com">devangipurkayastha.medium.com</a>
 - 📫 Reach out to me: devangidp2000@gmail.com